top of page

 It reflects growing concern that visual realism does not equal linguistic accuracy.

-A high-profile post linking Grok with sign language AI approaches similar to Signapse.
+A high-profile post links Grok with sign language AI approaches similar to Signapse.
 The discussion focuses on:

 • Ownership of sign language data